 Layton, Deborah.
 Seductive Poison: A Jonestown Survivor’s Story of Life and Death in the Peoples Temple.
 New York: Anchor Books, 1998.

 Mills, Jeannie.
-Six Years with God: Life Inside Rev. Jim Jones’s Peoples Temple.
+Six Years with God: Life Inside Reverend Jim Jones’s Peoples Temple.
 New York: A&W Publishers, 1979.

 _____.
 The Jonestown Letters: Correspondence of the Moore Family 1970–1985.
 Lewiston, N.Y.: The Edwin Mellen Press, 1986.

 Stoen, Timothy Oliver.
 Marked For Death: My War With Jim Jones the Devil of Jonestown.
 North Charleston, SC: CreativeSpace Independent Publishing Platform, 2015.
-[Editor’s note: This book was reissued as Love Them to Death in March 2017.]
+[Editor’s note: This book was reissued as Love Them to Death in March 2017.
+See reviews by John R. Hall and Matthew Thomas Farrell.]

 Thielmann, Bonnie, with Dean Merrill.
 The Broken God.
 Elgin, IL: David C. Cook Publishing Co., 1979.